 - Begin with prayer, asking God for guidance and discernment.

-- Consider what a sacrificial gift might look like for you.
+- Consider what your sacrificial gift might look like.

 - Determine the amount of your three-year commitment.